Cookies Notice

 Compatibilities / Incompatibilities

-An orphan's pension is compatible with any income from work of whoever is or has been the spouse of the originator, or the orphan himself and, if appropriate, with the widow's or widower's pension they receive.
-However, it should be kept in mind that:
+The orphan's pension is compatible with any earned income of the person who is or was the spouse or common-law partner of the originator, as well as, where applicable, with the widow's or widower's pension received.

 Receiving this pension is compatible with having a post in the public sector under the same conditions and requirements as the private sector.